michaelvl/kubernetes-rego-tests/README.md

-FAIL - bad-deployment in the Deployment bad-deployment is not using a read only root filesystem FAIL - bad-deployment in the Deployment bad-deployment is running as root FAIL - bad-job in the Job bad-job does not have a memory limit set FAIL - The Deployment bad-deployment is connected to the host network FAIL - The Deployment bad-deployment is sharing the host PID FAIL - The Deployment bad-deployment is mounting a hostpath
+FAIL - bad-deployment in the Deployment bad-deployment is not using a read only root filesystem FAIL - bad-deployment in the Deployment bad-deployment is running as root FAIL - bad-job in the Job bad-job does not have a memory limit set FAIL - non-compliant-daemonset in the DaemonSet non-compliant-daemonset does not have a memory limit set FAIL - The Deployment bad-deployment is connected to the host network FAIL - The Deployment bad-deployment is sharing the host PID FAIL - The Deployment bad-deployment is mounting a hostpath